 Disciplinary action, up to expulsion from the College or termination of employment, is compulsory for those that violate the College's stated policies.
-If the violation occurs off campus and is not related to an event or activity of the College, disciplinary proceedings will not be initiated by the College unless the nature of the violation dictates that continued attendance of the student or service of the employee would be detrimental to others or to the College.
+If the violation occurs off Drug and Alcohol Abuse Prevention Program Page 4 of 6 campus and is not related to an event or activity of the College, disciplinary proceedings will not be initiated by the College unless the nature of the violation dictates that continued attendance of the student or service of the employee would be detrimental to others or to the College.
 Through coordination with local law enforcement, any criminal activity on or off campus, may be reported and can result in sanctions; violators of serious offenses reported through the judicial system may be subject to criminal trial, fines and/or incarceration.
 In the event that a student or employee is charged with a violation, he or she will be required to meet with the Director of Student Services or Vice President of Operations.
 The student or employee will be notified in writing of the alleged violation(s) at the time and place of the meeting.
 A serious allegation may warrant an interim suspension of the student or employee prior to the meeting.